RCR Arquitectes: Timeless

 Carme Pigem completed her studies in architecture at the Escola Tècnica Superior d’Arquitectura del Vallès (ETSAV) in Barcelona alongside Rafael Aranda and Ramon Vilalta.

-RCR Arquitectes is the recipient of the 2017 Pritzker Architecture Prize.
+RCR Arquitectes was awarded the 2017 Pritzker Architecture Prize.

 In 2013 the practice established RCR BUNKA Foundation to disseminate architecture, landscape, arts, and culture to broader sections of society.